samod667/bitcoin-cli-wallet/README.md

 - Derive 10 additional testnet addresses from the base private key.
 - Display results in a formatted table, including private keys, public keys, addresses, and mnemonic words (if applicable).

-This project was built as a learning challenge to explore Bitcoin key generation, mnemonic seeds, and basic derivation in Python.

 ## Features
 - Generates a 24-word BIP-39 mnemonic for random keys (256-bit entropy).